frankframework/charts/charts/frank-console/README.md

 ### Volumes

 The Frank!Framework chart allows you to create and mount volumes to the Frank!Framework.
-This is useful if you want to add local users or authentication to the Frank!Framework.
+This is useful if you want to add existing local users or authentication to the Frank!Framework.

 | Name                | Description                                                                         | Value |
 | ------------------- | ----------------------------------------------------------------------------------- | ----- |